Harsha2lucky/DBMSLAB/README.md

 Q1 "Find the names of sailors who have reserved boat number 103"(correlated) Q2 "Find the names of sailors who have reserved a red boat"(nested) Q3 "Find the colors of boats reserved by Lubber"
+# zip(set-3)
+sailors(sid, sname, rating, age)
+Boats( Bid, Bname, Color)
+Reserves(sid, bid, day)
+1. Find the names and ages of sailors with a rating above 7.
+2. Find the sailor id, boat id, and reservation date for each reservation.
+3. Find the names of the  sailors who reserved  a boat on 1-1-2022